pywr/pywr/docs/manual/costs.md

 ```

 When the storage:

 - is above the curve (50%), the cost in linearly interpolated between `-0.1` and `-1` based on the available storage.
 - when you are below, the cost decreases considerably and is interpolated between `-100` and `-200`.

 !!!info "Conjunctive system"
-    If you have a conjunctive system and want to equally balance the sources, you can
+    If you have a conjunctive system and want to equally balance the sources, you may
     use the [pywr.parameters.ControlCurvePiecewiseInterpolatedParameter][] on all reservoirs with a different
     control curve but same cost pairs.